 I’m also the author of The Business of Changing the World

 .
-Since it was published last year, I've been asked to present to boards, executive teams, and global staff at organizations like the Gates Foundation, CARE, and Deloitte on how the trends I explore in the book could impact their work.
+Since it was published, I've been asked to present to boards, executive teams, and global staff at organizations like the Gates Foundation, CARE, and Deloitte on how the trends I explore in the book could impact their work.
 The book was named the World Economic Forum’s

 book of the month, reviewed and reported on by Bloomberg BusinessWeek